 To fully grasp the size of the Asian Giant Hornet, check out this video of a man’s “pet” hornet:

-One sting from the Asian giant hornet can be fatal, regardless of the victim’s experience of an allergic reaction to the venom.
-Significantly more potent than other wasps and hornets, the Asian giant hornet’s venom contains cytolytic peptides that literally tear apart cell tissue on the molecular scale.
-The size of the stinger, ¼ of an inch, combined with the venom, mean that this hornet sting is devastatingly painful.
+A single sting from the Asian giant hornet is enough to kill a grown man.
+Significantly more potent than other species of wasps and hornets, the Asian giant hornet’s venom contains cytolytic peptides that literally tear apart cell tissue on a molecular scale.
+These hornets have quarter-inch-long stingers that—when combined with the venom—deliver a devastatingly painful sting.

 This popular video shows 300 Asian giant hornets decimating nearly 30,000 bees: